arceos-hypervisor/axvisorbook/README.md

 ## License

-AxVisor Book uses the following open-source license:

- * Apache-2.0
- * MulanPubL-2.0
- * MulanPSL2
- * GPL-3.0-or-later
+AxVisor Book is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for details.